Moeasakr/TwentyFourtyEight/README.md

 # 2048 Game made using Vue.js

 ## Live version hosted at: http://2048.moeasakr.ca
+> Live version only works on http at the moment

 ### Finished aspects
 - Generating board and tiles